 - His Excellency Mohammed Abdullah Al Gergawi, Minister of Cabinet Affairs and The Future, Dubai UAE & Managing Director of the Dubai Future Foundation

 Digital archaeology represents the natural evolution of classical archaeology, permitting researchers to look at ancient objects in entirely new ways -- to uncover hidden inscriptions, invisible paint lines, the faintest palimpsests -- and to share these discoveries with the world.
 Beyond that, digital technologies can put these crucially important repositories of our cultural identity and shared history forever beyond the reach of those who would destroy them.
-The Institute for Digital Archaeology (IDA), a joint venture between the University of Oxford and the Dubai Future Foundation, was founded to promote, improve and expand these important new digital tools.
+The Institute for Digital Archaeology (IDA) was founded to promote, improve and expand these important new digital tools.

 Consistent with this mission, the IDA, through projects like the Million Image Database, has created accessible digital archives that encourage interdisciplinary collaboration and the crowd-sourcing of research through partnerships with institutions across the globe.